blackfennec-org/blackfennec/docs/source/project/management/engineering_project/project_plan.rst

 Scope of Delivery
 -----------------
-The following table defines the scope of delivery of the black fennec project.
+The following table defines the scope of delivery of the Black Fennec project.

 +--------------------------------------+--------------------------+
 | Documentation                        | Product                  |